yoshida-lab/XenonPy/docs/source/contribution.rst

 =======================

 1. Fork it ( https://github.com/yoshida-lab/XenonPy/fork )
-2. Extend your python environment to support XenonPy development (See: :ref:`installation:installing in development mode`.).
+2. Extend your python environment to support XenonPy development (See: :ref:`installation:installing in development mode`)
-2. Create your feature branch (git checkout -b my-new-feature)
+3. Create your feature branch (git checkout -b my-new-feature)
-3. Commit your changes (git commit -am 'Add some feature')
+4. Commit your changes (git commit -am 'Add some feature')
-4. Push to the branch (git push origin my-new-feature)
+5. Push to the branch (git push origin my-new-feature)
-5. Create a new Pull Request
+6. Create a new Pull Request

 When contribute your codes, please do the following